 Data Availability Statement: The R code to reproduce the results from the tables in this article can downloaded at https://osf.io/cg64s/ (doi: 10.17605/osf.io/cg64s).

 Acknowledgments: The {effectsize} package is part of the collaborative R easystats ecosystem.
-Thus, we thank all members of easystats. contributors, and users alike.
+Thus, we thank all members of easystats, contributors, and users alike.

 Conflicts of Interest: The authors declare no conflicts of interest.